stievie/ABx/abdata/README.md

 * Simple API, it has just 4 methods `Create()`, `Read()`, `Update()` and `Delete()`.
 * Serialize any object over a network that is a descendant of `AB::Entities::Entity`.
 * Type safety with C++ templates.
+* Wow even works when its connected to MySQL while MySQL is updating!

 ## Entity